 Systems are what’s used to execute the process.
 Let’s follow the use the same example to discuss the systems we use here at ProFlo.
 We receive the request via email (GoogleApps), and then Shannon locates the record and sends the link using Infusionsoft.
 The products themselves are stored on AmazonS3 given some of the peculiarities of Infusionsoft.

-As a general rule, processes address effectiveness, whereas systems address efficiency.”
-If you’re doing the right slower than they could otherwise be done, work on your systems.
-If you’re working fast but not really getting anywhere, work on your processes.
-Default to processes if you’re not sure either way.
+If you're doing the right slower than they could otherwise be done, work on your systems.
+If you're working fast but not really getting anywhere, work on your processes.
+Default to processes if you're not sure either way.

 Fairly straightforward, right?
 Well, not so much.

-One of the things I have a keen eye for is when processes and systems aren’t supporting the people or other processes and systems within a given business.
-For instance, let’s imagine that part of our process is that I get the customer care requests and feel that I must personally respond to the customer; let’s have it be representative to how many businesses I’ve worked with and assume that Shannon is still in the process somewhere.
+For instance, let's imagine that part of our process is that I get the customer care requests and feel that I must personally respond to the customer; let's have it be representative to how many businesses I've worked with and assume that Shannon is still in the process somewhere.
 Putting myself in the process adds at least three steps and delays the customer getting served, for what gain?

 As you could tell, it would be easier to streamline the process and eliminate unnecessary agents and steps, but it’s often the case that owner-executives won’t do that because they believe they need to be involved in “essential” business processes.
 Never mind that they could always follow-up to customer care requests after they’ve been solved rather than being a bottleneck to the solution.